kwaldenphd/propublica-compas-lab/README.md

 summary(vmodel)
 ```

-The *ProPublica* team found that in this case, there isn't a significant coefficient on African American's with High Scores.
+The *ProPublica* team found that in this case, there isn't a significant coefficient on Black/African American defendants with High Scores.

 **RStudio Syntax**